-Dingoes are important in maintaining the environmental health of Australian landscapes.
-Increasing evidence from scientific research and from on-ground observations by land managers show that they control kangaroos, preventing over-grazing.
-They also control and in some cases eradicate feral herbivore pests (goats, pigs and rabbits) and feral carnivores (foxes and cats).
+As apex predators, Dingoes are important in maintaining the environmental health of Australian landscapes.
+Increasing evidence from scientific research and from on-ground observations by land managers show that they can be valuable partners in agriculture.
+They reduce over-grazing by controlling kangaroos and controlling, in some cases locally eradicating, feral herbivore pests (goats, pigs and rabbits) and carnivores (foxes and cats).
+By maintaining Dingo populations on their properties, graziers will additionally benefit by a reduction in the costs, time and frustration spent in the often unsuccessful effort to control them.

 For more information, contact: